 Grants are made to organizations that either have a statewide constituency and make a unique contribution to Vermont, or are located in Addison County or Brandon.
 Approximately 70% of funds available will be awarded to programs and projects in the Addison County/Brandon area; the remaining 30% of available funds will support statewide programs and projects.

 What We Don't Fund

 In general, the WCCF will not make grants for endowments, religious purposes, individuals, or debt reduction.
 Operating support for $5,000 or less may be provided on occasion, but will not normally be a priority for the WCCF.
 The larger $25,000 grant is reserved for supporting an exceptional idea that will help bring an organization to a new level.
 Operating, endowment, and capital requests will not be considered for this size grant.

 Grant awards will range from $500 to $5,000 for operating or project support.
 In addition, one grant of up to $25,000 will be awarded in Addison County or Brandon to an organization with a great idea that has the potential to expand their current work in new and remarkable ways.
-Nonprofit organizations working in Addison County or Brandon may apply for either the larger grant and/or for the smaller grant.
+Nonprofit organizations working in Addison County or Brandon may apply for the larger grant and/or for the smaller grant.
 If you are going to apply for both please submit two separate applications.

 Who May Apply